passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
+Let me start with a quick intro to our company.
-We work at Amarula Solutions, a software consulting company with multiple offices across Europe.
-Our expertise spans mobile applications, cloud platforms, and embedded systems based on Android and Linux OS.
-We operate in a highly vertical organisation, covering everything from bootloaders and kernels all the way up to user interface applications.
+We work at Amarula Solutions, a software consulting firm with offices across Europe.
+We specialise in mobile applications, cloud platforms, and embedded systems, particularly those built on Linux and Android operating systems.

-A core principle that guides our work is our open-source-oriented mindset.
-We actively contribute upstream, prioritising both security and long-term maintainability in the solutions we build.
+Our unique strength lies in our vertical integration, as we handle everything from bootloaders and kernels to user-facing applications.
+At our core, we’re open source advocates.
+We contribute upstream regularly and build solutions that prioritise security and long-term maintainability.
 -->

 ---